allen13/influxdb-ansible/README.md

 Additionally the influxdb modules make a lot of assumptions about the way influx does things and are vulnerable to being broken between versions.

-* This playbook is specific to Centos7 and there is no intent to generalize it to other distros, but it should provide a good enough example to get going in any environment.

 ####requirements

 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads)